UK banks told to reimburse customers tricked by scams

 Bank customers lost 583 million pounds in APP scams in 2021, up by 39% on 2020, the PSR said.

-It plans to introduce the new rule after parliament expands the powers of the PSR, expected sometime in the first half of 2023.
+It plans to introduce the new rule after parliament expands the powers of the PSR, expected sometime in the first half of 2023, and implemented no later than during 2024.

-Some of the banks that would be affected by the new rule include HSBC HSBA.L, Natwest Group NWG.L, Lloyds LLOY.L, Barclays BARC.L, Banco Santander SAN.MC and Virgin Money VMUK.L.
+"The most impactful measures are arguably the proposed moves to reimburse victims of payment fraud within a 48 hour period; significantly raise the bar for refusing reimbursement; and the splitting of reimbursement between sending and receiving banks and building societies," EY consultants said.

 PSR also plans to publish data on how the top 25 banks are reimbursing customers and their levels of fraud.